If you're feeling low and need to talk to somebody text SHOUT to 85258

 There are other names for autism used by some people, such as:

-• autism spectrum disorder (ASD) is the medical name for autism.
+• Autism spectrum disorder (ASD) is the medical name for autism.

 • Asperger's (or Asperger syndrome) is used by some people to describe autistic people with average or above average intelligence.